-The manufacturer, a let discretion, may decide to repair or replace any part or unit after inspection and investigation of the defect.
-The manufacturer may, a tar discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts.
-The planufacturer shall, in no event, be responsible for any uncommon, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
+The manufacturer, at tradiscretion, may decide to repair or replace any part or unit after inspection and investigation of the defect.
+The manufacturer may, at its discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts.
+The manufacturer shall, in no event, be responsible for any uncommon, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
 A one-time replacement limit applies to all parts benefiting from lifetime coverage.
-[This warranty applies to products purchased after March 1st, 2015.
+This warranty applies to products purchased after March 1st, 2015.

-WARRANTY APPLICATION DESCRIPTION PARTS LABOUR Combustion chamber (welds only) and cast iron door frame.
-5 years 3 years Surrounds, heat shields, ash drawer, steel legs, pedestal, trims (aluminum extrusions), plating (defective manufacture), and convector air mate 3 years 2 years Removable stainless steel combustion chamber components, secondar, air tubes, deflectors and supports.
+Chi, WARRANTY APPLICATION DESCRIPTION PARTS LABOUR Combustion chamber (welds only) and cast iron door frame.
+5 years 3 years Surrounds, heat shields, ash drawer, steel legs, pedestril, trims (aluminum extrusions), plating (defective manufacture), and converted air-mate.
+3 years 2 years Removable stainless steel combustion chamber components, secondary air tubes, deflectors and supports.
 3 years N/A Glass retainers, handle assembly, and air control mechanism.
-2 years 1 year Carbon steel combustion chamber components, vermiculite baffle, and C-Cast baffle.
-2 years N/A Standard blower, heat sensors, switches, rheostat, wiring, and other controls.
+2 years 1 year Carbon steel combustion chamber components, vermiculite baffle, and C gast baffle. years N/A Standard blower, heat sensors, switches, rheostat, wiring, and other controls.
 1 year 1 year Optional blower, paint (peeling), ceramic glass (thermal breakage only), ceramic fibre blankets, gaskets, insulation, and other options.
 1 year N/A Firebricks.
 N/A N/A All parts replaced under the warranty.
 90 days N/A

-^{}Subject to limitations above.
-Picture required.
+\Subject to limitations above. \\Picture required.